nuriel77/iri-playbook/docs/remote-access.rst

 Limiting Remote Commands
 ========================

-There's an option in the configuration file which works in conjunction with the ``--remote`` option:
+There's an option in the configuration file which works in conjunction with the ``--remote true`` option:

 .. code:: bash